barnabycourt/neeo_driver_roku/README.md

 - Node.js version 7.10+
 - Nodeku

+## Configuration
+Edit the package.json for neeo_driver_roku to set the brainHost option to the ip address of your neeo brain on the local network.
+In theory you could remove the neeoSdkOptions section from the package.json entirely and the neeo brain should be discovered automatically but that has often proven unreliable.

 ## Debugging
 Set an environment variable named DEBUG to "*" for debug output from all modules or "neeo_roku_driver" to enable debugging output from just neeo_driver_roku.